 Physical Exam: The Illinois School Code requires that children entering preschool, kindergarten (or first grade if kindergarten was not attended) and sixth grade must have had a physical exam within one year prior to starting that grade level.
 Students of any age transferring from a school outside Illinois must also have had a physical within the last year.
 School Physical Form Click here for a list of clinics that offer physicals and immunizations.

 Immunizations: All immunizations must be current according to the requirements of the Illinois School Code.
 Students who fail to comply will be excluded from school.
 List of Immunization Requirements by Grade Level.
-Information regarding Meningococcal Disease the vaccine can be accessed on the Illinois Department of Public Health website.
+Information regarding Meningococcal Disease and the vaccine can be accessed on the Illinois Department of Public Health website.
 If you would like to apply for religious exemption of immunizations, please complete the Illinois Religious Exemption Instructions and Form

 Dental Exam: Students in kindergarten, second and sixth grade also must have had a dental exam within 18 months of May 15th of that school year.
 Dental Examination Form

 Eye Exam: All children enrolling in kindergarten or entering an Illinois school for the first time must provide proof of an eye exam completed by an ophthalmologist or optometrist or proof of an appointment for an eye exam no later than October 15th.
 District 54 vision screening is not a substitute for a complete evaluation by an eye doctor.
 Your child is not required to be screened if you submit a form signed by an optometrist or ophthalmologist indicating that an exam has been administered in the previous 12 months.
 Eye Exam Form Eye Exam Waiver